MartinPham/Swipe2KillAll/README.md

 Swipe 2 Kill All
 =====
-Swipe Homescreen card in AppSwitcher to kill all apps
+A Little iOS tweak, allow swiping Homescreen card in AppSwitcher to kill all apps.
+Support iOS 10

 1) Install